 Chances are that if you believe this, you believe it without any evidence at all.
 I for a long time believed that all my colleagues were secular atheists, but I only believed it because I had been told it was true.
 I never questioned my colleagues about their beliefs (I was too afraid to, frankly), I just assumed the basic truth.
-Of course, I myself have had strong mystical/spiritual experiences but I only once mentioned it to a colleague.
+Of course, I myself have had strong mystical/spiritual experiences, but I only once mentioned it to a colleague.
 For the most part I assumed my colleagues were atheist’s and that they would neither be interested in, nor welcoming of, spiritual, religious, or mystical discussion.
-In fact, quite the opposite.
-I believed, based on what I had been told, that they would be hostile towards it.
+In fact, I believed, based on what I had been told, that they would be hostile towards it.